 In 2009, the stars aligned and there was an opportunity to make another dream of hers come true.
 She left NYC to launch her food truck and under her leadership, Washington, DC-based Rebel Heroes,* quickly rose to #1 (Washington Post online survey) and “Best of” lists (Washingtonian Magazine, City Paper).
 Through effective strategic branding, high-impact design, social media savvy, and with a very limited budget for advertising, they managed to sell out daily, with long lines of returning customers who wanted to “Revolutionize the Sub”.
 Her success as an entrepreneur also greatly informs how she is able to help other business owners and entrepreneurs launch their business.

 Tan’s journey has been global and spans diverse networks and fields but the common threads have always been the same: a passion for her work, connecting with community, creativity in solutions, and a commitment to achieving tangible and effective results.

-She is an alumna of The George Washingon University and a 2020 graduate of the University of Pennsylvania’s Executive Program in Social Innovation Design.
+She is an alumna of The George Washington University, spent her junior year abroad at Sophia University (Tokyo, Japan), and is a 2020 graduate of the University of Pennsylvania’s Executive Program in Social Innovation Design.
 She co-founded No Hate Space, a grassroots visual campaign.
-She also served as an executive board member for Stonewall Columbus.
+She also served as an executive board member for Stonewall Columbus (2018).

 With a passion for travel and a desire to understand the world we inhabit, Ana Mitchell (she/her), graduated from The Ohio State University with a double major in anthropology and comparative cultural studies with a French minor.
 It was at Ohio State where Ana and Tan’s paths crossed, working her senior year as Tan’s marketing and communications assistant at the Center for Languages, Literatures, and Cultures.
 She published numerous profiles and interviews and maintained a robust weekly newsletter and social media that reached over 30,000 subscribers.